The Graduate: Casting

 Nichols' first choice for Mrs. Robinson was French actress Jeanne Moreau.
 The motivation for this was the cliché that in French culture, "older" women tended to "train" the younger men in sexual matters.
 Casting for the project was challenging.
 Doris Day turned down an offer because the nudity required by the role offended her.
 Shelley Winters, Ingrid Bergman, Eva Marie Saint, Ava Gardner, Patricia Neal, Susan Hayward, Deborah Kerr, Rita Hayworth, Lana Turner and Geraldine Page were also considered for the role of Mrs. Robinson.

 Dustin Hoffman was cast as Liebkind in the Mel Brooks film The Producers (1967), but before filming began Hoffman begged Brooks to let him go to audition for The Graduate.
-When Dustin Hoffman auditioned for the role of Benjamin, he was just short of his 30th birthday at the time of filming.
+When Hoffman auditioned for the role of Benjamin, he was just short of his 30th birthday.
 He was asked to perform a love scene with Ross, having previously never done one, and believed that, as he said later, "a girl like [Ross] would never go for a guy like me in a million years".
 Ross agreed, believing that Hoffman "looked about 3 feet tall ... so unkempt.
 This is going to be a disaster."
 Producer Joseph E. Levine later admitted that he at first believed Hoffman "was one of the messenger boys".
 Despite – or perhaps because of – Hoffman's awkwardness, Nichols chose him for the film.

 "As far as I'm concerned, Mike Nichols did a very courageous thing casting me in a part that I was not right for, meaning I was Jewish," said Hoffman.
 "In fact, many of the reviews were very negative.
 It was kind of veiled anti-Semitism....
 I was called 'big-nosed' in the reviews; 'a nasal voice'."
 Hoffman was paid $20,000 for his role in the film, and netted $4,000 after taxes and paying for temporary accommodations.
 After spending that money, Hoffman filed for New York State unemployment benefits, receiving $55 per week while living in a two-room apartment in the West Village of Manhattan.